1. About acrivastine

 Acrivastine capsules that you buy from pharmacies and supermarkets can be taken by adults under the age of 65, and children aged 12 years and over.

-Acrivastine isn't recommended for people over 65 years old because very little research on the medicine has been done in this age group.
+Acrivastine is not recommended for people over 65 because very little research on the medicine has been done in this age group.

 Talk to your pharmacist or doctor if you're over 65 and want to take acrivastine.

-Acrivastine isn't suitable for some people.
-Tell your doctor or pharmacist if you:
+Acrivastine is not suitable for some people.
+To make sure it's safe for you, tell your doctor or pharmacist if you:

-- have had an allergic reaction to acrivastine or any other medicines in the past
+- have ever had an allergic reaction to acrivastine or any other medicine

 - have kidney disease